 - A bachelor's degree from an accredited institution.
 Students must have minimum grades in the following pre-requisite courses of "C" if completed at a 4-year institution or "B" if completed at a 2-year institution.

-- Introduction to Biology I & II with laboratory instruction or Anatomy and Physiology I & II with included laboratory instruction.
+- Introduction to Biology I & II with included laboratory instruction or Anatomy and Physiology I & II with included laboratory instruction.

 - General Chemistry I & II with included laboratory instruction.